-If you're entering for the exams, you will now be typing your answers.
+If you have entered for the exams, you will be typing your answers.
 To plan for success, you should familiarise yourself with the method before your exam day.
 Find out more below.

 How it works

 Sitting online exams, you’ll use a purpose-built exam application, Exam4, on your laptop or desktop computer.
 You can sit the exam at a location of your choice, such as your home or office.

 Familiarise yourself with the exam regulations and equip yourself with the information you need to confidently sit your exam.

 About the Exam4 app and new features for the May 2021 exams

 The exams will again take place using the Exam4 software and some new features have been added for 2021.

 The most significant change is to the way computational questions can be answered and you can now insert rulers so to create a visual guide outline your answers.

 Please see an example here, which shows how a best practise answer from the November 2020 Paper 1 could be presented.
 This is a simple feature to use that will be fully explained in the guidance videos.

 To give you an idea of how the same answer could be presented slightly differently by using one less column, please see a second example here.